 Many factors come into play to determine whether or not a plant will perform well for you.
 Each kind of plant has its own needs and requirements.
 Some plants, like the dandelion, are tolerant of a wide variety of conditions, while others, such as the pink ladyslipper orchid, have very exacting requirements.

-Before you spend the time, effort, and money attempting to grow a new plant in your garden, it is best to do some research to learn something about the conditions that the plant needs to grow properly.
-When you’ve chosen which plants will be best for your garden, take a look on a website like gardenersdream.co.uk (see here) and place an order!
-Make sure you do plenty of research beforehand though!
+But before you spend the time, effort, and money attempting to grow a new plant in your garden, it is best to do some research to learn something about the conditions that the plant needs to grow properly.

 Here is a brief description of some of the environmental needs that influence plant growth: